Course Managing Public Space: Time and Scale

-Are you looking for ways of dealing with complex challenges in the management of public space on different scale levels?
-Do you observe relations between operational, tactical, and strategic management in your daily practice?
-Would you like to broaden and deepen your theoretical knowledge and apply the latest insights in a real-world context?
+Are you looking for ways of dealing smartly and strategically with complex challenges in the management of public space on different scale levels?
+Are you challenged by the mutual dependencies of daily management and maintenance, area development and long-term asset replacement?
 Are you looking for an integrated approach to management and maintenance?
-Do you enjoy collaborating with master students?
+Would you like to broaden and deepen your knowledge and skills and exercise in a real-world context, and do you enjoy collaborating with master students?
 Then this course is something for you!

 Why follow this course?

 You will learn to understand complex challenges from different perspectives, and to develop approaches in different contexts, rather than being offered ready-made solutions.

 After successful completion of this course, you will be able to:

 - Understand managing public space in the context of time, scale, and disciplines

 - Analyse above ground and underground objects and infrastructures and their life cycles from a systems perspective

 - Design integrated solutions for management challenges, while dealing with complexity and uncertainty

 - Evaluate and reflect on possible solutions for dealing with time and scale in managing public space from different perspectives